frictionlessweb/annotation-app/README.md

 # Highlight App

-A simple application for judging annotations and highlights.
+A simple application for judging annotations.

+## Introduction

+A person will use this application...

 ## Deploying